MemoonaTahira/Traffic_Violation_Classification/readme.md

 (P.S.
 If you want to use a pip environment, you can also use [pip-requirement.txt](./pip_requirements.txt) to install it.)

-Using the newly created conda environement, explore the notebook for cleaning, EDA feature engineering and selecting best model, which is the [TrafficViolation_Clean_EDA.ipynb](./TrafficViolation_Clean_EDA_final.ipynb)
+Using the newly created conda environement, explore the notebook for cleaning, EDA feature engineering and selecting best model, which can be found [here](./TrafficViolation_Clean_EDA_final.ipynb)

 ## 2. Analysis and Results: